Working with Embedded Wizard: Managing variants

-Now when you generate code for device version A, the original implementation of the device class is selected.
+Now when you generate code for device version A, the original implementation of the Device Interface class is selected.
 In turn, if you generate code for the device version B, the variant for version B is used.
 The selection of the right variant occurs thus statically already at the code generation time.
 The following figure shows the situation with code generated for the device B. As you see in this case the variant supersedes permanently the original implementation of the DeviceClass:

 Derive a new variant